handibles/climber/README.md

 ### Microbial Ecology (and `R`)

 Still to be done.
 Although it's a simply enormous topic, it is also the real magic, and we get to make _pictures_.
-Until this section is properly fleshed out, consider instead the guide from [Happy-Belly Bioinformatics](https://astrobiomike.github.io/amplicon/dada2_workflow_ex#analysis-in-r), and the steady pace of [phyloseq](http://joey711.github.io/phyloseq/) which is an excellent on-ramp.
+Until this section is properly fleshed out, consider instead the guide from [AstroBioMike - Bioinformatics for beginners](https://astrobiomike.github.io/amplicon/dada2_workflow_ex#analysis-in-r), and the steady pace of [phyloseq](http://joey711.github.io/phyloseq/) which is an excellent on-ramp.

 ---